zhichang-guo/Scripts/README.md

     <ol>
       <li>
       Find the nearest grid index with given lat/lon from a pool of locations stored in a netcdf file:
-        <ul> <li>1.
+        <li>1.
 For vector data, longitude/latitude are assumed to be functions of grid point.
                     This code will find the nearest grid point index with given lon/lat. python find_nearest_point.py -i file_name.nc -l 60W,20S</li>
              <li>2.
 For field data, lon/lat are assumed to be functions of i/j index respectively.